 How much are ads on your local TV station, radio station or newspapers and magazines costing you?
 Better yet, ask yourself what the actual return is on those ads?

 Now let’s compare that to your social media efforts.
 Firstly, the majority of platforms that your business should be on are free.
 There’s almost no reason why you shouldn’t be signing up and creating a business page today.

 Secondly, the ads that you can run on these platforms provide extremely detailed targeting features.
 Sure, a local ad can get the word out about your business around town… but I’m sure your whole city isn’t your ideal customer.

-Ad platforms for sites such as Facebook, Instagram, LinkedIn and Twitter all have the ability to zero in on customers who match certain interests, certain geographical locations, certain age groups or genders, and more.
+Ad platforms for sites such as Facebook, Instagram, LinkedIn and Twitter all have the ability to zero in on customers, who match certain interests, certain geographical locations, certain age groups or genders, and more.

-Let’s not skip over the down sides either.
+However, let’s not skip over the down sides either.
 Social media still involves an investment of time, and this is time that’s being taken away from other important activities for your business.

 Start posting on social media and being active with your business.
 Join in discussions, comment on local community events, and show that there are real people who are running your business, with real lives and personalities.

-This leads us in to the final reason you should be using social media as a small business…
+This leads us into the final reason you should be using social media as a small business.

 As humans, we love interacting with people we get along with.
 The same applies to business.
 We like doing business with people who we can relate to and who we trust.